 Property eligibility areas can change annually and are based on population size and other factors.
 This map is a helpful guide, but the USDA will make a final determination about property eligibility once there's a complete loan application.

 If your prospective home falls near or in an area that does not appear to meet the rural designation, a USDA-approved lender can verify the address through the USDA's online portal.

 To verify your address for a USDA loan, it is best to speak with a USDA-approved lender.
 A USDA-approved lender can verify all properties you are interested in and ensure you don't waste valuable time on properties that may not be eligible.

-For a home to meet the USDA's rural definition, it must be in an area that's not part of or associated with an urban area.
+For a home to meet the USDA's rural definition, it must be in an area that's located outside of a town or city and not associated with an urban area

-Guidelines on the definition of a qualified "rural area" include:
+The USDA's guidelines on the definition of a qualified "rural area" includes:

 These guidelines are generous in the sense that many small towns and suburbs of metropolitan areas fall within the requirements.

-On the same level of importance as the USDA Loan's credit and borrower requirements are the property requirements.
-The USDA wants to ensure that the primary residence you choose meets certain minimal property requirements to protect the borrower's interest and well-being.
+The USDA wants to ensure that the home you choose meets certain property requirements to protect the borrower's interest and well-being.

 The USDA requires the home to be structurally sound, functionally adequate and in good repair.
 To verify the home is in good repair, a qualified appraiser will inspect and certify that the home meets current minimum property requirements set forth in HUD's Single Family Housing Policy Handbook.